qgis/QGIS-Documentation/source/docs/pyqgis_developer_cookbook/legend.rst

     parent.removeChildNode(myvl)

-Other methods are available to modify the groups and layers:
+Some other methods that can be used to modify the groups and layers:

 .. code-block:: python